 Let’s talk about motion

 Choosing Movie, the LTV-2500 delivers the original 24Hz to our screen without adding extra frames and without the known and annoying 3:2 pulldown.
-I think it’s the first DLP 4K projector that offers this capability.
+I believe it’s the first DLP 4K projector that offers this capability.
 I’ll take it!

 In terms of motion, the LTV-2500 performs excellently.
 Whether you choose to add frames for smooth motion or opt to display the original 24 frames of the film, it will not disappoint you.